ChristopherLu/group_website/team/index.md

 {% include section.html %}

-Please reach out if you are interested in joining.
-We also are happy to support Early Career/postdoc fellowships.
+Please [reach out](/recruitment) if you are interested in joining.
+We are happy to support Early Career/postdoc fellowships.

 {% capture content %}